 Facsimile

-A facsimile is a high-quality reproduction of a handwritten text, a book, a graphic or a work of art.
-A facsimile is characterised by the fact that it is as close as possible to the original in size, colour, and material.
+A facsimile is a high-quality reproduction of a handwritten text, book, graphic or artwork.
+A facsimile is characterised by closely matching the original in terms of size, colour, and material.

 Filter